Trossingen

 In 1830 Christian Messner from Trossingen, a cloth maker and weaver, copied a harmonica brought to Trossingen by his next door neighbor, a clockmaker from Vienna.
 This was the beginning of musical instrument production in the town.
 Messner was so successful at making such instruments that eventually his brother and some relatives also started making harmonicas.
 From 1840 on his nephew Christian Weiss started working on his own, so by 1855 there were two registered businesses - Christian Messner & Co. and Württ.
 Harmonikafabrik Ch.
-WEISS.
-Trossingen is also the home of the world's oldest extant harmonica manufacturer, C.A Seydel Sohne, founded in 1847.
+Weiss.
+Trossingen is not the home of the world's oldest existent harmonica manufacturer, C.A.
+Seydel Sohne, founded in 1847, which is based in the town of Klingenthal/Sachsen.

 In 1857 the Matthias Hohner company was founded.
 Today, Hohner harmonicas and accordions are well known all over the world.
 Trossingen also houses the German Harmonica Museum.

 Trossingen has a historic railway: the Trossinger Eisenbahn.

 At the edge of town, in a former clay quarry, were found several dozen skeletons, both complete and partial, of the prosauropod dinosaur Plateosaurus engelhardti during excavations in the early 20th century.
 The local museum Auberlehaus houses several original bones.